carpentries-incubator/fair-explainable-ml/learners/setup.md

 2. Click on the "Git Bash" application to open it.
 3. A terminal window will appear where you can type commands.

-### 2) Installing Python
+### 2) Installing Python 3.9.x (or higher)
 To install Python, follow the [Beginner's Guide](https://wiki.python.org/moin/BeginnersGuide/Download) or head straight to the [download page](https://www.python.org/downloads/).
+Please ensure you have a more modern version of Python — 3.9 or higher.
 If you encounter problems with the installation procedure, ask your workshop organizers via e-mail for assistance so you are ready to go as soon as the workshop begins.

 1. Open Terminal (Mac/Linux) or Git Bash (Windows).
    - On Mac/Linux: Open the "Terminal" application, which can usually be found using Spotlight (Cmd + Space) or under Applications > Utilities.